 FL-EUR activities are in general aimed at substantive family law, child law, the law of persons and related subjects of inheritance law, but do not include Private International Law.

-A coordinating group, appointed by the FL-EUR members, will draft a questionnaire in close cooperation with all FL-EUR’s members.
-Country reports for all jurisdictions will then be produced by the FL-EUR members and will be published on FL-EUR’s website.
-On the basis of these reports the common core, best practices and pitfalls will be uncovered in order to put together a range of possible solutions that could be used by national Governments, European and International organisations and professionals and their associations.
+Finally, on the basis of the country reports the common core, best practices and pitfalls will be uncovered in order to put together a range of possible solutions that could be used by national Governments, European and International organisations and professionals and their associations.

 FL-EUR is a private academic initiative independent from any governmental or political influence.
 All FL-EUR members participate in the Network on their personal title and do not represent their governments, universities, courts or other employers